 Ideas are judged on a number of different metrics.
 This includes the potential impact of your idea (either socially or technologically), its originality, how clearly it is expressed, its viability as a business, and your ability to identify and solve any potential issues with the idea.
 Participation throughout the program is also used in final judging.
 Our platform takes into account a range of other variables such as your interaction with experts, other participants and involvement in competitions.
-Information on what is involved to win the a trip to Silicon Valley is below.

 Within the Founded program you will learn how best to represent your idea in a business plan.
 This will contribute quite highly to the judges' decision.
 The Business Plan will involve a summary of the Idea, the individual/team that is developing it, market analyses, commercial and marketing strategy, operational and human resources plan, relevant legal aspects, and economic and financial planning.